-You’ve renewed your passport, bought your plane tickets and researched your destination — now it’s time to prepare for the little details of traveling overseas.
-One is making sure you have the right equipment needed to use any electrical appliances you’re bringing on your trip.
+You’ve renewed your passport, bought your plane tickets, and researched your destination; now it’s time to prepare for the little details of traveling overseas.
+One is making sure you have the right equipment needed to use any electrical devices you’re bringing on your trip.
 That means making sure you have the right travel adapter and, if necessary, the right voltage converter.

-All electrical sockets are not created equal; if you are going to use appliances overseas, you need to know what type of voltage is used in the country you’re traveling to and what type of adapter or plug is needed to plug your appliances into the outlet.
-Otherwise, you may end up with an overheated curling iron (just imagine what this would do to your hair!) or a fried camera charger.
+All electrical sockets are not created equal; if you are going to use a device overseas, you need to know what type of voltage is used in the country you’re traveling to and what type of adapter is needed to plug your devices into the outlet.
+Otherwise, you may end up with an overheated curling iron (just imagine what this would do to your hair!) or a fried cell phone charger.

-The first thing to consider is which electrical appliances you really need to pack on your trip.
+The first thing to consider is which devices you really need to pack on your trip.
 While your cell phone is a no-brainer, can you get by without a tablet or laptop?
 Most hotels offer hair dryers and irons so you don’t have to bring your own, and you can easily use manual razors and toothbrushes instead of their electric counterparts.

 If you plan on staying in one country for a while, you might want to buy a hair dryer or electric razor there.
 Battery-operated appliances are another option if you’re willing to bring plenty of replacements.

-Small electronics, razors and non-heating appliances will need a 50-watt converter.
-Heating appliances such as dryers, irons, coffee makers and other high-powered electrical appliances need converters up to 2000 watts.
+Small electronics, razors, and non-heating appliances will need a 50-watt converter.
+Heating appliances such as dryers, irons, coffee makers, and other high-powered electrical devices need converters up to 2000 watts.
 You can also purchase combination converters for both types (many of which also come with adapter plugs).
 Check the label on your electrical appliance to find its wattage.

-Even if two countries operate on the same voltage, their outlets might not take the same shape of plug — and that’s where an adapter comes in.
+Even if two countries operate on the same voltage, their outlets might not take the same shape of plug—and that’s where an adapter comes in.
 An adapter will allow you only to plug your appliance into another type of outlet.
 Most are small and lightweight, making them easy to pack.
 If you’re packing lots of devices (like a camera, smartphone, and tablet), you should invest in multiple adapters so that you can charge all of your electronics at once.

-Adapters and converters are available at most travel/luggage stores, at electronic stores such as Best Buy and even at your neighborhood Target or Walmart.
-You can also buy them online from Amazon, Magellan’s or TravelSmith, among other sites.
+Adapters and converters are available at most travel/luggage stores, pharmacies, electronics stores such as Best Buy, and even your neighborhood Target or Walmart.
+You can also buy them online from Amazon.